 10. Duck Landing to County Line - Multi-Use Path - 4.65 mi

-The Town of Duck has bike lanes AND sidewalks on both sides of Hwy 12 within the main stop and shop corridor.
-N of the newly installed soundside living shoreline, the wide multi-use path passes the Duck Fire Department, Army Corps of Engineers tower, and former Caffey’s Inlet, a waterway connecting the Atlantic Ocean and Currituck Sound from 1770-1811, creating Bodie Island to the S. The road to the rugged and remote frontier N of this section was paved in 1987.
+The Town of Duck has bike lanes AND sidewalks on both sides of Hwy 12 within the commercial corridor.
+N of the newly installed living shoreline, the wide multi-use path passes the Duck Fire Department, Army Corps of Engineers tower, and the former site of Caffey Inlet - a waterway connecting the ocean and sound from 1770-1811.
+The road N to the remote frontier was originally paved in 1987 and recently repaved with rumble strips on the shoulder lines.

 Safety Details

 Prior to riding, make sure your bike is mechanically safe, especially tires, wheels, shifters, and brakes.
-Similarly, think function before fashion when choosing visible shirts that provide UV protection and pants that won’t get caught in chains.
-Consider wearing a fluorescent mesh vest and sunglasses that reflect glare and critically prevent loose sand from blowing into your eyes.
-Helmets are recommended for adults and required for all children under 16 in North Carolina.
+Similarly, think function before fashion when choosing visible shirts that provide UV protection and pants tapered away from chains.
+Consider wearing a fluorescent vest or sunglasses that reflect glare and critically prevent loose sand from blowing into your eyes.
+Helmets are recommended for adults and required for children under 16 in North Carolina.

 Importantly, the Great Trails State views bicycles as vehicles and riders as drivers.
 Cyclists must dismount their bikes at crosswalks to be recognized as pedestrians with the right-of-way.
 Although it is law for vehicles to stop, do not assume that drivers will see and obey.
 From dusk til dawn, bikes are required to use a front light and a red tail light or reflective clothing visible from 300 feet.
 Notably, NC impaired driver laws (.08) apply to cyclists, so always ride sober.